softwareconstruction240/autograder/README.md

     junit-jupiter-api-x.y.z.jar
     junit-platform-console-standalone-x.y.z.jar

-stage/ - a temporary directory created by the autograder to run the student's code repo/ - destination for the student's code test/ - destination for a phase's compiled test cases
+tmp-<hash of repo>-<timestamp>/ - a temporary directory created by the autograder to run the student's code repo/ - destination for the student's code test/ - destination for a phase's compiled test cases

-src/ - you know this is for 😉
+src/ - you know what this is for 😉
 ```